Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     kubectl apply -f app/manifests/monolith.yml $MM
     ```

-    Something pretty cool is happening now.
+    Something interesting is happening now.
 Kubernetes has integrations with various platform including AWS.
 What this will now do is get Kubernetes to create a network loadbalancer and to dynamically update the target group to point at the NodePorts of your service on all worker nodes in your cluster.
 The net result is you can now access the service via the load balancer name.
 This also solves the security group problem from earlier because now Kubernetes automatically takes care of opening the right ports.
 Type the below to see the hostname of your load balancer:

     ```
     kubectl get service/mysfits-service $MM